Student Success Stories - Nicky - Starting Fresh in France

 Now in her second year in France, Nicky’s French is no longer something she’s “working on.”
 It’s part of how she lives.

-She speaks with neighbours, joins village events, and tells her stories in French with clarity, humour, and joy.
+She speaks with neighbours, joins village events and tells her stories in French with clarity, humour, and joy.

-“I’d 100% recommend an intensive course with Ellie,” she says.
-“It’s the perfect place to be pushed—just the right amount—in a way that feels safe and supportive.”
+““It’s the perfect place to be pushed—just the right amount—in a way that feels safe and supportive.”

 Nicky comes to a live group class once a week.
 She uses her annual subscription to Bonjour Brilliance to hone in on areas of study that naturally come up through her conversations in France.
 The Learn French libraries work really well for her dip in and out study needs.
 She has also attended a week long online immersive course that she says really helped shift her French along to the next level.